osisoft/PI-Interface-Emerson-DeltaV-Batch-Docs/content/command-line-parameter-reference/command-line-parameter-reference.md

 (Optional) Specifies how the interface interprets event timestamps from an SQL data source.
 Options are local time or GMT.
 Default is GMT.

-### `/uobev` (DeltaV SQL 9.3+ only)

-(Optional) Directs the interface to use the original batch event view.
-By default the interface queries 17 tables to retrieve data for batch-associated events.
-Note that this view does not provide explicit [Descript], [Pval] and [EU] fields.
-Instead the [Descript] field combines data from all three fields.
-This option is provided for backward compatibility.

 ### `/ubr`

 Use Batch Recipe (`/UBR`) is a mechanism that allows the interface to enable or disable the use of the batch recipe view to generate PI Batch database objects.